-Trade Promotion Optimisation is the second-largest item on the P&L behind cost of goods.
-Trade spending has tripled in the past two decades, globally, and some experts predict it will soon reach 40% of annual sales and, for many companies, will exceed the cost of goods sold.
+For many consumer goods companies, trade promotions are the second-largest item on the P&L behind cost of goods sold.
+Trade spending has tripled globally during the past two decades and some experts predict it will soon reach 40% of annual sales and for many companies, exceed the cost of goods sold.

-Trade promotion is a high priority for Australian CPG and FMCG companies, with 25% of marketing spend allocated for trade promotion, while retailers run a hybrid EDLP (Everyday Low Price) & Promotional approach.
+Trade promotions are a high priority expenditure for CPG and FMCG companies, while retailers run a hybrid EDLP (Everyday Low Price) & promotional approach.
 In this complex landscape few companies understand what they get in return for their promotional spend and how to optimise their processes.
-Many businesses suffer from ineffective trade management with promotional campaigns turning into wasted efforts, failing to provide the desired ROI.
+Many businesses suffer from ineffective trade management with promotional campaigns failing to provide the desired ROI and turning into wasted efforts.

-So, it is understandable that we see the common practice of taking last year's plan and tweaking it, without identifying ways to improve or optimise, and at times trying to force them to solve new problems.
+Understandably, the common practice is to take last year's plan and tweak it, without identifying ways to improve or optimise, and at times trying to force last year's plan to solve new problems.

-To address this situation, we see many companies looking for software solutions to digitalise their workflows and optimise their promotions.
-There are two main components to that process, and (despite many vendor’s claims) they are not the same, and are rarely executed by the same Software:
+To address this situation, we see many companies looking for software to digitalise their workflows and optimise their promotions.
+There are two main components to that process, and (despite many vendor’s claims) they are not the same, and are rarely executed by the same software: